 - For Your Safety: ALWAYS CHECK FOR LOOSE RIVETS, BLADES AND THE OVERALL CONDITION OF YOUR SKATE!!

 - One last, last thing.
 Ask you skate sharpener if he is a Member of Skate Sharpening University (SSU).
 If she or he is, then you have found the RIGHT PERSON.

-- If you have any additional questions, please feel free to visit David at my Skate Shop and I will be very happy to answer your questions.
+- If you have any additional questions, please feel free to visit David, Jonna & Rob at the Skate Shop and we will be very happy to answer your questions.